-CDI wins at the 2022 World Demolition Summit
+CDI Wins at the 2022 World Demolition Summit

 CDI won for the Explosives Demolition project of the year at the 2022 World Demolition Summit held in Vienna, Austria.
 The award was for the emergency, explosives felling of the remaining Champlain Towers South in Surfside, FL.